Hydrodynamic gradient expansion in linear response theory: Discussion and outlook

-\mysection{Acknowledgements} We would like to thank G.~Dunne, as well as participants of of the workshop \emph{Foundational Aspects of Relativistic Hydrodynamics} at Banff International Research Station where this work was presented for the first time for helpful discussions.
+\acknowledgements{We would like to thank G.~Dunne, as well as participants of the workshop \emph{Foundational Aspects of Relativistic Hydrodynamics} at Banff International Research Station where this work was presented for the first time for helpful discussions.
+We also have the pleasure to acknowledge comments on the draft from M.~Baggioli, A.~Buchel, A.~Jansen, M.~Lublinsky, J.~Noronha, C.~Pantelidou.
 The Gravity, Quantum Fields and Information group at AEI is supported by the Alexander von Humboldt Foundation and the Federal Ministry for Education and Research through the Sofja Kovalevskaja Award.
 AS and MS are supported by the Polish National Science Centre grant 2018/29/B/ST2/02457.
-BW is supported by a Royal Society University Research Fellowship.
+BW is supported by a Royal Society University Research Fellowship.}